microsoft/StepFly/README.md

 ## 📚 Citation

-Our paper "StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis" is currently under review.

-If you use StepFly in your research, please cite:
+If you use [StepFly](https://arxiv.org/abs/2510.10074) in your research, please cite:

 ```
 @misc{stepfly2025,